- Flow phenomenon: Water boiling? Faucet dripping?

 Now we’re ready to actually capture that visualization.
 So many more choices here!
 Of course, you can do what everybody on the planet does with a camera these days.
 Just point and shoot, and trust the camera to make all those choices for you.
 This often works; modern cameras and their choice algorithms usually do a great job.
 If you don’t like it, well, maybe you can fix it in post (processing).
 But let me warn you: flow vis is different.
 Cameras are optimized to take pictures of humans and maybe landscapes.
 They will fail in flow vis; they’ll focus on the wrong area, they’ll set the exposure (overall brightness) for the wrong thing.
 You, as the photographer, need to know when and how to force your camera to yield to your choices.

 There are tons of resources for learning these technical aspects of photography.
 Students at CU Boulder have access to many tutorials, written and video, on LinkedIn Learning.
-Here in this guidebook, we’ll start with the aspects you already have full control over; framing, e.g. composition, and documentation.
+Here in this guidebook, we’ll start with the aspects you already have full control over; framing, e.g. composition, and documentation, and then tackle the other aspects.
 On the next page we’ll go over the current camera technologies that are out there, focusing on consumer level stuff, some ‘prosumer’ items, and maybe a high-end, cutting-edge item or two, and then lenses and optics.

 Here’s how this photography section will go: